opensearch-project/documentation-website/_security-analytics/log-types-reference/windows.md

 # Windows

-The `windows` log type records events that have happened in the operating system, applications, and other Windows system services.
+The `windows` log type records events that happen in Windows applications, system services, and the Windows operating system.

 The following code snippet contains all the `raw_field` and `ecs` mappings for this log type: